 10 Napoleon Quotes About Family

+Below are some Napoleon quotes about family.
 Napoleon Bonaparte came from a large family, many of whom appear in Napoleon in America.
 Napoleon was generous towards his family, rewarding them with wealth and high positions.
 Although he tended to forgive them for their failings, he was highly critical of them when they didn’t do what he wanted them to.
 This happened frequently, as Napoleon was a busybody, commonly giving family members instructions on how to conduct themselves.
 Napoleon’s family was instrumental in his rise to power.
 Family also played a role in his downfall.
-Here are some Napoleon quotes about family.

 Our family is provided for